AmbitionlessFr1end/h-manga-downloader/README.md

   ```
   link is the url of a h manga/doujin from the sites <br>

   The files will be downloaded to the folder the script is in.
-For example nhentai files will be downloaded to {current location}/hnovels/Nhentai/{title of hentai}, hentai2read to {current location}/hnovels/Hentai2Read/{title of hentai} etc.
+For example a nhentai file will be downloaded to {current location}/hnovels/Nhentai/{title of hentai}, a hentai2read file to {current location}/hnovels/Hentai2Read/{title of hentai} etc.